ryuichiueda/value_iteration/README.md

     * number of threads used on value iteration
 * ~safety_radius (double, default: 0.2[m])
     * distance that should be kept between the center of the robot and an occupancy grid
+* ~safety_radius_penalty (double, default: 30[s], max: 1,000,000,000[s])
+    * immediate penarty (negative immediate reward in the field of reinforcement learning) when the robot invades the safety radius.
 * ~goal_margin_radius (double, default: 0.2[m])
     * radius of the goal on xy-plane
 * ~goal_margin_theta (int, default: 10[deg])
     * radius of the goal on theta-axis

+max: 1,000,000,000

 ### vi_controller_turtle_env

 This node receives the 2D Nav Goal from RViz and sends it to vi_node.
 It is implemented in `scripts/vi_turtle_env.py`.

+## Notes

+### What's the cost means?

+It is the sum of costs from a pose (position + orientation) to a point of goal.
+The cost means the time.
+Therefore, it means the time required to reach the goal if immediate penarties don't exist.
+As shown in the parameter list, we can define some kinds of immediate penalties, which are quantified in units of seconds.

 ## acknowledgement